echolevel/AmigaPal/README.md

 Known Bugs / To Do:
 ----------

+* I have managed to get the latest version (v0.0.7-beta.1) to run on MacOS Sierra, but when I package it with electron-forge it crashes instantly after the app is launched without any kind of useful error log.
+I can't say when I'll have time to bug-hunt this, but if anyone else is able to package for MacOS or Linux please let me know.
+Previous versions of MacOS should still work fine, although you'll need to set up sox as before (e.g. install with brew and point AmigaPal at /usr/local/bin or wherever).

 * If it doesn't make the app too sluggish, it'd be nice for the waveform display to reflect limiter/gain changes and give an impression of how the sample will look in Protracker after conversion, in terms of transients and dynamics.